 Hartmann graduated from the University of Nebraska–Lincoln in 2013.

-"The relationships between older and younger students through reading stories together is one of my very favorite successes.
-Watching..." (read more)
+"The relationships between older and younger students..." (read more)

 Omaha World-Herald | Oct 15, 2019 | Omaha, NE